scipy-conference/scipy_proceedings/papers/PiYueh_Chuang/main.rst

 +++++++++++++++

 The Taylor-Green vortex serves as a good benchmark case because it reduces the number of required residual constraints: residuals :math:`r_4` and :math:`r_5` are excluded from :math:`r` in equation :ref:`eq:total-residual`.
-This means the optimizer can concentrte only on the residuals of initial conditions and the Navier-Stokes equations.
+This means the optimizer can concentrate only on the residuals of initial conditions and the Navier-Stokes equations.

 Using more GPUs (thus using more training points) did not speed up the convergence, which may indicate that the per-iteration number of points on a single GPU is already big enough.
 The number of training points mainly affects the mean gradients of the residual with respect to model parameters, which then will be used to update parameters by gradient-descent-based optimizers.